-For a gas appliances, the coefficient of performance is generally 1, although some larger models have COPs of just over 1.
+For a gas appliances, the Coefficient of Performance is generally 1.
 That is, for every unit of energy in the gas used, only 1 unit of heat can be produced.
 As no appliance is perfectly efficient, in reality the Coefficient of Performance is somewhat less than 1, particularly for older, less efficient models.